 Visualizing 3D Flow with Volume Line Integral Convolution

-The images below highlight some of the results I was able to achieve.
+The images below highlight more of my results.
 The flow data, generated by Dr. Chester Grosch, represents a numerical simulation of a hot, supersonic, laminar jet exiting into a colder, subsonic coflow.

 It is important to let the flow define the visible surface.
-You can click inside the rightmost pair of images above to see mpeg animations (about 1M each) through the slices in the 3D volume.
+You can click inside the rightmost pair of images above to see mpeg animations through the slices in the 3D volume.

 click here for an mpeg movie- 1.7M click here for an mpeg movie- 1.6M

 These side-by-side comparison images show how the use of smoothly continuous, 3D visibility-impeding halos can clarify the presentation of the flow information.
-Clicking on these images brings up mpeg animations (about 1.6M each).
+Clicking on these images brings up mpeg animations.

 click to see the particles move in the direction of the flow

-A simple modification of the fast-LIC algorithm by [Stalling and Hege 95] allows the efficient computation of oriented 3D LIC images.
-This work was inspired by the example of OLIC, an oriented LIC method developed by [Wegenkittl et al. 97].
+A simple modification of the fast-LIC algorithm by Detlev Stalling and Hans-Christian Hege allows the efficient computation of oriented 3D LIC images.
+This work was inspired by the example of OLIC, an oriented LIC method developed by Rainer Wegenkittl, Eduard Gršller and Werner Purgathofer in 1997.

 Color remains one of the best means of conveying information about related scalar quantities over a volume rendered flow.
 In the image above, color varies from red to yellow with increasing temperature, highlighting the effects of friction across the boundary layers in this flow.